Haibei Tibetan Autonomous Prefecture: Demographics

-According to the 2000 census, Haibei has 258,922 inhabitants with a population density of 6.58 inhabitants/km2.
+According to the 2000 census, Haibei had 258,922 inhabitants with a population density of 6.58 inhabitants/km2.

-The following is a list of ethnic groups in the prefecture, 2000 census.
+The following is a list of ethnic groups in the prefecture, as of the 2000 census.

 Subdivisions

-The prefecture is subdivided into 4 county-level divisions: 3 counties and 1 autonomous county:
+The prefecture is subdivided into 4 county-level divisions: 3 counties, and 1 autonomous county:

+Plateau Ecological Animal Husbandry

+Haibei Tibetan Autonomous Prefecture is a pilot area for "Plateau Modern Ecological Animal Husbandry."
+This model integrates controlled grazing, pasture restoration, and sustainable livestock management to balance ecological conservation with the economic development of local herding communities on the fragile alpine grassland ecosystem.